antonio-m-o-costa/repos-api/_setup/_0_dev_log.md

             "_id" :         "int",          // not null     | unique | primary key
             "username" :    "string",       // not null     | unique | short ( <=15 chars )
             "password" :    "string",       // not null     | short ( <=15 chars ) hashed
-            "email" :       "string",       // not null     | unique | email ( user@foo.bar ) hashed
-            "avatar" :      "string",       // can not null | image.description ( png or jpg ) / 50*50px / <=50KB / hashed
             "created" :     "date",         // not null     | creation date
-            "verified" :    "date",         // not null     | verification date
             "role" :        "string",       // not null     | default is *user* "edited" : {
                 "at" :      "date",         // can be null  | edition date "by" :      "int",          // can be null  | foreign key ( user )
-            },
-            "flagged" : {
-                "desc" :    "string",       // can be null  | report / delete
-                "at" :      "date",         // can be null  | flagged date "by" :      "int",          // can be null  | foreign key ( user )
             },
             "deleted" : {